|382.01||Officers elected; terms.|

 Any appointment made to fill a vacancy in any of the offices named in section 382.01 shall be for the balance of such entire term, and be made by the county board.

 In any county of this state now or hereafter having a population of 400,000 or over, the county board may provide and maintain, at the expense of the county, transportation facilities for the use of the county surveyor and deputies, the sheriff and deputies, and the members of the county board in and about the performance of the duties of their respective offices; provided, that the total amount which may be expended in any one year for transportation of the members of the county board shall not exceed $3,000; provided, further, that the providing of transportation facilities to members of county boards within the provisions of this section shall include and permit reasonable allowances on a monthly basis to members for the use of their own automobiles in the performance of their official duties notwithstanding the provisions of any law fixing allowances for use of their own automobiles by public officers in the performance of their duties on a mileage basis.

 382.04 Offices at the county seat.

 Every county auditor, treasurer, county recorder, court administrator of district court, sheriff, and court commissioner shall keep office at the county seat.
 In any county where general terms of the district court are established and held at a place other than the county seat, the court commissioner may keep office at such other place.
 In any county the judge of the district court may make an order which will permit such court commissioner's office to be at some other place than the county seat of such county.

 382.08 Recording fees paid by county.

-The fees for recording official bonds, oaths of office, certificates, or other evidences of election or qualification for office, required by law to be recorded with the county recorder or court administrator of the district court, shall be paid by the county.
+The fees for filing and recording official bonds, oaths of office, certificates, or other evidences of election or qualification for office, required by law to be filed or recorded with the county recorder or court administrator of the district court, shall be paid by the county.